 How often you run or walk and how much you do is up to you.
 You can do two miles a day and take the whole 12 months, or you can go at it with your eyeballs out on stalks and race your way to the finish.

-To keep you going on the way round the walk, at 50 miles and then at 100 miles and every 100 mile point afterwards, you will get a digital postcard telling you about where you are, and at the end, you will be sent a real postcard congratulating you on having competed the challenge.
-There will also be some random spot prizes and, in addition, when you hit the half-way mark, End to End will donate a meal to someone in need.
+To keep you going on the way round the walk, at 50 miles and then at 100 miles and every 100 mile point afterwards, you will get a digital postcard telling you about where you are, and at the end, you will be sent a real postcard congratulating you on having completed the challenge.
+There will also be some random spot prizes and, in addition, when you hit the halfway mark, End to End will donate a meal to someone in need.

 As if just completing such a big challenge wasn’t enough, every finisher gets a medal, a proper metal one on a ribbon, and those who finish within three months get a gold medal.
 Finishers also get a South West Coast Path T-shirt or, if you prefer, you can chose to have a tree planted instead through the Trees not Tees scheme.
 It will be interesting to see how many trees get planted, and would be a pleasing nod to tackling climate change as a side benefit.